escapin/sElect/README.md

 evidence of this misbehavior is produced.

 sElect provides **privacy** under the assumption that at least one of the mix servers is honest.
-The steps taken by an honest server, by design, hide the link between its input and output entries.
-Therefore, no one can link the ballot of a given voter to his/her choice-identifier-pair in the final output.
+The steps taken by an honest mix server, by design, hide the link between its input and output entries.
+Therefore, no one can link the ballot of a given voter to his/her choice-identifier pair in the final output.

 ## Development Environment